aaronminnick/AnimalShelterApi.Solution/README.md

 >Optionally, species and breed parameters may be provided.
 The above will return a list of all animals in the shelter whose Species and Breed properties match the specified parameters.

 >**POST: /api/animals**
 >Adds an animal to the shelter database.
-AnimalId will be assigned automatically upon creation, but name, species, and breed paramaters should be provided (see example below):
+AnimalId will be assigned automatically upon creation, but name, species, and breed paramaters should be provided in the body of the request (see example below):
 >```
 >{
 >  "Name" = "Fido",